Who can be a caregiver?

 Caregivers have a diverse range of backgrounds, cultures and experiences – just like the tamariki and rangatahi they care for.

-More than half of our caregivers look after children or young people from their extended whānau or family group, and we support them to do this.
-Others have opened their homes because they are passionate about caring for children in need of support.
+More than half of our caregivers look after tamariki or rangatahi from their extended whānau, and we support them to do this.
+Others have opened their homes because they are passionate about caring for tamariki in need of support.

-Children and young people have told us they need caregivers who make them feel loved and part of the family, and help them learn, heal and grow.
+Tamariki and rangatahi have told us they need caregivers who make them feel loved and part of the whānau, and help them learn, heal and grow.

 People who provide care for tamariki and rangatahi through Oranga Tamariki need to be permanent New Zealand residents or New Zealand citizens.

-Caring for children and young people
+Caring for tamariki and rangatahi

-- make them feel welcomed and loved
+• make them feel welcomed and loved

-- meet a range of needs and help them to learn, grow and heal
+• meet a range of needs and help them to learn, grow and heal

-- can persevere and be patient, no matter what
+• can persevere and be patient, no matter what

-- support them to maintain relationships with their friends and family
+• support them to maintain relationships with their friends and whānau

-- help them develop skills, knowledge and experiences to prepare them for young adulthood.
+• help them develop skills, knowledge and experiences to prepare them for young adulthood.

 Whānau Care partners: caring for tamariki Māori

-Around 70% of tamariki and rangatahi in care are Māori, and we’re working in partnership with iwi and kāupapa Māori providers to connect tamariki Māori in care to caregivers from their whānau, hapū or iwi.
+Around 70% of tamariki and rangatahi in care are Māori, and we’re working in partnership with iwi and kaupapa Māori providers to connect tamariki Māori in care to caregivers from their whānau, hapū or iwi.

 Together we support our Whānau Care partners to determine their best ways of caring for their tamariki and rangatahi.